 EMDR

 EMDR is an innovative treatment that treats trauma and PTSD (Post Traumatic Stress Disorder).
 EMDR uses bilateral brain stimulation through rapid lateral eye movements, bilateral tapping and bilateral frequencies.
 The stimulation has the power to retrieve and unblock painful memories out of the limbic midbrain.
-Once retrieved the emotion that is attached to the event/ image is desensitized.
+Once retrieved the emotion that is attached to the event/ image is desensitised.

 EMDR does two things, firstly it unlocks the negative memory and emotion stored in the limbic system, and secondly, it allows the brain to successfully process the experience too.

 EMDR activates the opposite sides of the brain, the left and right hemispheres.
 It gets them working together to process past experiences that have been imprisoned in the nervous system.
-EMDR doesn’t just work on one thing at a time, it works on the mind the body and the emotions.
+EMDR doesn’t just work on one thing at a time, it works on the mind and the body.
 Often traumatic events are locked in your muscle memory.
 EMDR can unlock that, so not only do you feel mentally better after a session, but you also feel physically better too!

 Here is a great video on how EMDR works on the brain